 4. Facilitate, promote, and celebrate student involvement in faculty scholarly activity

 Identify and support a variety of ways for faculty to introduce their scholarship to students and engage them as active participants both in and outside the classroom.

 C Objective : Empower active, multifaceted faculty engagement with the maritime and other industries

 1. Expand the available venues and formats for faculty-industry interaction

 Create such forums as on-campus conferences and symposia, and faculty participation in industry association panels.
 Provide support for faculty to attend industry events.

 2. Promote relevant Maritime College expertise and research in industry circles

-We will identify faculty expertise and develop with industry representatives mechanisms for sharing this expertise with industry in useful ways with the goal of identifying both current faculty work that bears on industry needs and problems in industry that might steer future faculty research.
+We will identify faculty expertise and develop with industry representatives mechanisms for sharing this expertise with the industry in useful ways with the goal of identifying both current faculty work that bears on industry needs and problems in the industry that might steer future faculty research.